 If you are interested in a new, fresh approach to dental care, consider laser dentistry.
-At Sedation and Implant Dentistry Irvine, we can use laser dentistry to treat our patients' oral health concerns in a way that is comfortable and effective.
+At Total Care Implant Dentistry, we can use laser dentistry to treat our patients' oral health concerns in a way that is comfortable and effective.
 If you live in Irvine or surrounding area and are looking for modern dental care, give us a call.
 Lasers are revolutionizing dentistry, but a family dentist still typically uses traditional metal dental tools, making it necessary to visit a laser dentist.
 As a laser dentist in Irvine, we can use lasers in the majority of our procedures to correct damage without causing irritation.
 We invite you to call (949) 258-9682 and experience the difference that laser dentistry can make.

 Laser Dentistry for Those with a Dental Phobia

 If you suffer from dental anxiety or avoid visiting the dentist for fear of discomfort, you are not alone.
 This is a common condition that you do not have to live with.
 Laser dentistry has revolutionized dental care to the point where procedures can be performed in a way that is so comfortable that you will barely notice you are having dental work done.
 We treat patients throughout the Irvine area that no longer have concerns regarding dental care after experiencing how pleasant a laser dental treatment can be.